 - Brutal example in the School Days anime.
 Makoto starts out interested in Kotonoha, gets help from Sekai, and later falls for her, then goes back to Kotonoha at the end after he suspects everyone ditched him due to his lecherous ways by sleeping around with all the girls in the series, and Sekai's declaration that she's pregnant.
-He gets knifed to death by a jealous Sekai, who in turns gets killed by Kotonoha at the end.
+He gets knifed to death by a jealous Sekai, who in turn gets killed by Kotonoha at the end.
 When you're in a Psychotic Love Triangle, it's not going to end well.

 - Played brilliantly in Spider-Man, where Mary Jane is constantly the center of the tug-of-war between Spider-Man and the Goblin Jr. AND their alter egos Peter Parker and Harry Osborn.